Goldfinger (band): Hello Destiny... (2007–2010)

-Goldfinger signed to the independent record label Side One Dummy in 2007.
+Goldfinger signed to the independent record label SideOneDummy in 2007.
 On April 22, 2008, the band released their sixth full-length record called Hello Destiny....
 To promote the album, the band embarked on a successful North American tour with Less Than Jake in summer of 2008.
 They also played in the UK at the Reading and Leeds Festivals on August 22–23, 2008.

-Recently, frontman John Feldmann has produced records for Mest, The Used (whose vocalist Bert McCracken sang some guest vocals on "Open Your Eyes", "Woodchuck", "Ocean Size", and "Handjobs for Jesus"), Hilary Duff and Story of the Year.
+Frontman John Feldmann has produced records for Mest, the Used (whose vocalist Bert McCracken sang some guest vocals on "Open Your Eyes", "Woodchuck", "Ocean Size", and "Handjobs for Jesus"), Hilary Duff and Story of the Year.
 He also produced Good Charlotte's single "The Anthem" (whose guitarist Benji Madden provides guest vocals on "January", which was originally named "Oracle of Elcaro").
 He also signed the band Ünloco with Maverick Records.

 In November 2010, Goldfinger played a handful of shows on a small, west coast tour with Reel Big Fish.
-These shows are notable for a couple of reasons: these are the first shows performed without Darrin Pfeiffer on drums.
+These are the first shows performed without Darrin Pfeiffer on drums.
 Drumming duties were handled by Branden Steineckert of Rancid.
-Also, on the Los Angeles show at the House of Blues, original bassist, Simon Williams came out to perform several songs off their classic first album.
+Also, on the Los Angeles show at the House of Blues, original bassist, Simon Williams came out to perform several songs off their first album.
 This was the first time Williams had performed with the band in over a decade.
 He played the Las Vegas show as well.